arlotito/iotedge-device-container/README.md

 * x86 only
 * no self-provisioning, manual provisioning only via connection string via ENV
 * not tied to a specific version of iot edge runtime, it will use the latest
+* slim image (approx 550MB vs 1.1GB of the original one) by removing the Azure CLI and merging all the RUN statements in a single one

 For further info, have a look to Microsoft documentation [here](https://docs.microsoft.com/en-us/azure/iot-edge/development-environment#iot-edge-device-container).